 Passing the test

-It wasn’t exactly a recipe however but rather a crude list of ingredients written on a scrap piece of paper with very little instructions.
-The cheesecake recipe was a test to my cooking abilities.
+It wasn’t exactly a recipe however but rather a crude list of cheesecake ingredients written on a scrap piece of paper with very little instructions.
+The original cheesecake recipe was a test to my cooking abilities.
 When I saw her later, I told her how much I loved the recipe.
 Her first question was, “Did it turn out?” and I said, “Yes, it’s wonderful.”
 She smiled.
 Right then and there I knew I had “passed” the test.

 Recipes are meant to be shared